 How to Choose a Spinning Rod

 So you’re upgrading your old rod?
 Maybe you’re just getting into fishing?
-Either way you need to find the next perfect rod for YOU!
-In this guide we’ll go over everything an angler needs to know to find the next spinning rod, whether just getting started or fishing for a living.
+Finding the right rod and reel combo depends on a variety of factors.
+Whether you're fishing for salmon, steelhead, catfish, or grouper you'll need the right rod to present your bait and safely land your prized fish.
+In any scenario, you need to find the next perfect rod for YOU!
+In this guide we’ll go over everything an angler needs to know to find their next rod, whether they're a first-timer or a tournament pro.

 Anatomy of a Rod